DattaSujayAyyagari/Alzheimer-s-Feature-Analysis/README.md

 Alzheimer's Disease Classification with XGBoost

-This project demonstrates the use of machine learning to classify the stages of Alzheimer's disease.
-We use the XGBoost classifier to predict and distinguish between different stages of the disease.
+This project demonstrates the use of XGBoost for classifying Alzheimer's disease progression based on various features from a dataset.
+It includes data preprocessing, model training, evaluation, and hyperparameter tuning.

 Table of Contents
 Overview
 Dataset
-Setup
+Code Description
 Data Preprocessing
 Model Training
 Evaluation